mearleycf/learnit/learnit_project/learnit-project-knowledge - Release 1.md

     4. We are using ulidx as the library for generating and accessing our ULID ids on our tables
     5. We're going to use the effect library for a variety of concerns; one of those concerns is schema validation, using effect/Schema (instead of using zod for example)
     6. Note: Effect no longer requires the _ adapter functionality to interact with generator functions.
 As of version 5.5+ of typescript, it is no longer necessary.
+3. Error Handling, Logging, Metrics, Analytics
+    1. Going to implement Sentry for this purpose, in terms of storing/monitoring
+    2. Locally, will use Effect's system to log problems and pass information to Sentry also
-3. Tailwind & Design decisions:
+4. Tailwind & Design decisions:
     1. Will use the inter-veriable font as the primary font
     2. Will use mononoki as the primary code/monospace font
     3. Installed the tailwind-merge package to simplify tailwind classes in production
     4. Installed the fluid-tailwind package to be able to use the 'clamp' feature of css in tailwind without a lot of overhead
-4. Installed the date-fns package to utilize for various date related functionality
+5. Installed the date-fns package to utilize for various date related functionality
-5. This means we need to fill some gaps!
+6. This means we need to fill some gaps!
     1. real time subscriptions
     2. code execution
     3. edge functions if needed (I think vercel provides this)
     4. storage if needed (there aren't a lot of images in the initial courses)
-6. Made decision to switch from Hanko to Oslo for authentication
+7. Made decision to switch from Hanko to Oslo for authentication

 ## Completed Steps/Tasks

+> Last updated Oct 8, 2024 at 12:24:00 PM

 1. Set up the project structure--installing and configuring all of the various tooling (see [Tooling](#tooling))
 2. Initial facade definition of all learning platform user stories (see [Epics & Features > Learning Platform](#learning-platform))
 3. Had to remove quite a bit of functionality due to build errors--removed mdx, starlight, and supabase and astroDb, due to build issues--will readd astroDb soon

 ## To-Do / Next Steps

+> Last updated Oct 27, 2024 at 12:23:49 PM

 1. Define remaining features:
     1. Administration: flesh out all features and turn into user stories, subject only
     2. Content Management Platform: flesh out all features and turn into user stories, subject only
     3. Marketing Website: take features already listed in this doc and turn into user stories, subject only
     4. Learning Platform: user stories created, need to be fleshed out for all stories
-2. Implement error handling and logging--set up ErroyBoundary components for React Islands within Astro pages; Implement a global error handling strategy; set up a logging system for better debugging and monitoring.
+2. Implement error handling and logging--set up ErroyBoundary components for React Islands within Astro pages (still needed?); Implement a global error handling strategy; set up a logging system for better debugging and monitoring.
 3. Resolve the following error: `21:20:29 [ERROR] [astro:db] [vite] cannot find entry point module 'astro:db'.` (appears in console when running `yarn astro dev`
 4. Revisit authentication solution--should we use Hanko, or Auth.js, or auth-astro, or oslo and custom-written auth (akin to lucia auth, which is being sunset)
     1. I think we're going to go with Oslo
-5. Update the Notes table seeding so that we generate a random distribution of created_at and updated_at dates to the notes rows
-6. User Progress table--ensure the current section value is always ahead of all completed sections
 7. Once we've updated Notes and User Progress seeding to be more dynamic, we can do the following:
-    1. implement error handling (use Effect for this?)
+    1. implement error handling (use Effect for this, with Sentry integration)
     2. Create a mechanism to easily reset the database to its seeded state for testing purposes
     3. Implement a way to seed data incrementally or update existing seed data
-    4. Create a separate configuration file for seed data parameters (e.g. number of users, courses, etc)
     5. Add data validation checks before inserting seed data
 8. need to write functions that update the enrollment_date, purchase_date, expiration_date columns appropriately
 9. We need to write a function that automatically assigns newly created courses to any users of role 'app_admin', so it doesn't have to be done manually